-This amendment defines standardized modifications to both the 802.11 physical layers (PHY) and the 802.11 Medium Access Control Layer (MAC) that enable modes of operation capable of supporting TBD times improvements in the average throughput per station in indoor, outdoor, and dense deployment scenarios.
+This amendment defines standardized modifications to both the 802.11 physical layers (PHY) and the 802.11 Medium Access Control Layer (MAC) that enable modes of operation capable of supporting at least two (2) times improvement in the average throughput per station (measured at the MAC data service access point) in dense indoor, and pedestrian-speed outdoor deployment scenarios.

-The new standard operates 2.4below 6 GHz carrier frequency while ensuring backward compatibility and coexistence with legacy IEEE802.11 devices in the 2.4 GHz and 5 GHz unlicensed bands.
+The new standard operates in the 2.4 GHz and 5 GHz frequency bands.
+The new amendment shall include a mode of operation ensuring backward compatibility and coexistence with legacy IEEE802.11 devices operating in the same bands.
 5.3 Is the completion of this standard dependent upon the completion of another standard: NO